Inside the Open Metadata and Governance (OMAG) Server Platform

 Figure 3 shows an OMAG server platform with the cdoMetadataRepository local OMAG server running.

-Once the logical OMAG server has initialized successfully, the open metadata and governance services can route requests to it.
+Once the OMAG server has initialized successfully, the open metadata and governance services can route requests to it.

-An OMAG server platform can run multiple logical OMAG servers at one time.
+An OMAG server platform can run multiple OMAG servers at one time.
 Figure 4 shows an OMAG server platform running multiple servers.

 License: CC BY 4.0, Copyright Contributors to the ODPi Egeria project.